danmarshall/makerjs-template/README.md

 # makerjs-template
-A template for MakerJs drawing packages
+A template repo for a [Maker.js](http://microsoft.github.io/maker.js/) drawing

 1. Fork this repo.
 2. Rename your copy of the repo.